 No valuation standard and no valuation approach prevents you from supporting your customer valuation with market data.

 MARKABLES is the only vendor worldwide providing comparable data for the valuation of customer assets.
-MARKABLES has 7,000 different customer portfolios and their valuation data on file.
+MARKABLES has the valuation data of more than 11,000 different customer portfolios on file.

 For each customer portfolio case, MARKABLES reports detailed information including the following, and more:

 Useful life and attrition rate